Stein Diffusion Guidance: Training-Free Posterior Correction for Sampling Beyond High-Density Regions: Introduction

-Here, we summarize our contributions: i) we propose a novel low-density diffusion guidance approach formulated under stochastic optimal controls by introducing a novel cost-to-go function, ii) we theoretically prove that approximating the diffusion posterior by the Tweedie-based proposal distribution is inferior and requires further correction steps, iii) we introduce a novel Stein correction mechanism for SOC-augmented diffusion sampling, which utilizes Stein variational inference tools \cite{liu2016stein, liu2017stein} to iteratively minimize the Kullback-Leibler (KL) divergence between the approximate and true posterior distributions.
-Our experimental results suggest that the proposed Stein correction mechanism is crucial in improving training-free diffusion guidance for molecular sampling problems in low-density regions, leading to the discovery of molecules with higher binding affinities to target proteins.
+Here, we summarize our contributions: (i) we propose a low-density diffusion guidance framework formulated under stochastic optimal control, which introduces a novel cost-to-go function; (ii) we theoretically prove that approximating the diffusion posterior via Tweedie's formula is inferior and requires further correction steps; (iii) we introduce a Stein correction mechanism for SOC-based diffusion posterior sampling, which leverages Stein variational inference tools \cite{liu2016stein, liu2017stein} to iteratively minimize the Kullback-Leibler (KL) divergence between approximate and true posteriors.
+Our experimental results on diverse image guidance tasks and complex ligand-protein docking problems suggest that the proposed Stein correction is critical for efficiently enhancing diffusion posterior sampling, particularly in low-density regions, leading to effective training-free diffusion guidance and the discovery of more high-affinity ligands across different target proteins.